psshri/KodeKloudCKSchallenges/CHALLENGE 1/solution.md

 Click on *alpha-svc* icon (in CKS challenge lab) to see the details of the service.

-Create a manifest file for Service
+Create a manifest file for Service.

 ```bash
 root@controlplane$ vim service.yaml